mIRC "reverse" formatting code is not implemented

 Marking this as "High priority" because the UI gives no indication that mIRC colors support is incomplete, and reversed text is arguably part of mIRC colors.

-#1 Updated by flamingspinach almost 11 years ago
+#1 Updated by flamingspinach over 11 years ago

 By the way, it seems that X-Chat implements reverse formatting differently from mIRC. mIRC seems to define "reverse" formatting as having default foreground color set as background color, and vice versa.
 X-Chat seems to define it as having whatever foreground and background colors are currently defined, if any, swapped.
 If the "reverse" FormatCode is implemented in Quassel, devs will have to choose one of these interpretations, I guess.
 Attached are screenshots of both.
 Incidentally I prefer X-Chat's interpretation since it seems to make more sense, but I guess if you want better accuracy to mIRC's "standards"...

-#2 Updated by Sputnick almost 11 years ago
+#2 Updated by Sputnick over 11 years ago

 - Status changed from New to Confirmed